 Intratumoral ethanol injection.
 During this procedure, a CT scan is used to guide a needle into the areas of tumor spread.
 These areas are then destroyed by injecting concentrated alcohol through the needle.
 Liquid nitrogen can also be used to cool the needle and destroy the cells by freezing.
 These methods are particularly useful if traditional surgical procedures are difficult or impossible to perform.

 Hepatic artery occlusion or embolization.
 These procedures block the tumor’s blood supply by sealing off the blood vessels leading to the tumor.
 The effectiveness of chemotherapy combined with hepatic artery embolization is not yet clear and continues to be studied.
 This treatment can cause severe side effects and is only considered when other treatment options are not working.

-Surgery for a lung carcinoid tumor
+Surgical options for a lung carcinoid tumor

 Sleeve resection.
 The tumor is surgically removed along with parts of the airway above and below the tumor.
 The airway is then reconnected.

 Wedge resection.
 During this surgery, a small, wedge-shaped piece of the lung is removed.
 This surgery is used if the tumor is very small.

 Lobectomy.
 During this surgery, an entire lobe of a lung is removed.
 This surgery is often used if a sleeve resection is not possible because of the size and/or location of the tumor.
 A lobectomy is also used if a carcinoid tumor is found at the edge of the lung, away from large airways.